NYUMedML/DARTS/README.md

 [Here](https://arxiv.org/abs/1911.05567) is the paper describing the project and experiments in detail.

 ## Package
-The DARTSeg package can be installed using:
+The DARTS package can be installed using:
 ```
 pip install DARTSeg
 ```